• Skip to primary navigation

 For example, there is a historic cemetery in our area that I love to walk and take pictures of.

-You may not always have someone available to go with you so why not test the waters and try going alone?
+You may not always have someone available to accompany you, so why not test the waters and try going alone?

 There are also some adventures that you can only experience solo, like the time that I jumped off the Stratosphere.